Checkmarx/kics/docs/queries/ansible-queries.md

 |EC2 Not EBS Optimized<br/><sup><sub>338b6cab-961d-4998-bb49-e5b6a11c9a5c</sub></sup>|<span style="color:#00C">Info</span>|Best Practices|It's considered a best practice for an EC2 instance to use an EBS optimized instance.
 This provides the best performance for your EBS volumes by minimizing contention between Amazon EBS I/O and other traffic from your instance|<a href="https://docs.ansible.com/ansible/latest/collections/amazon/aws/ec2_module.html#parameter-ebs_optimized">Documentation</a><br/>|

 ### GCP
-Bellow are listed queries related with Ansible GCP:
+Below are listed queries related with Ansible GCP: